 Think of it like the ‘Butterfly Effect’ in the chaos theory – which to be honest feels exactly that with the constant changes and noise on social media.
 In the Butterfly Effect, it is believed that “A very small change in initial conditions had created a significantly different outcome”*.

-Anyway… If you’re wondering how to generate social media leads?
+Anyway… If you’re wondering how to use social media lead generation?
 How to turn those leads into customers?
 And how to retain those customers going forward?
 You’re in the right place!
 That’s because we’re about to provide you with some tangible tips to help you attract leads, convert them into customers and keep your followers engaged.

 7 ways to generate leads on social media: